TTTEN10/Safepsyv1/README.md

 # Safepsyv1

-/// This repository contents different code and templates that can be use as resources to develop Safepsy MVP.
+/// This repository contents different smart contracts and interfaces as resources to develop Safepsy MVP.